-- 9.3.1 The Trust shall ensure that competitive tenders are invited for the supply of goods, materials and manufactured articles and for the rendering of services including all forms of management consultancy services (other than specialised services sought from or provided by the DoH); for the design, construction and maintenance of building and engineering works (including construction and maintenance of grounds and gardens); and for disposals. - 9.3.2 Formal tendering procedures may be waived by Officers to whom powers have been delegated by the Chief Executive without reference to the Chief Executive (except in (9.3.2.5) to (9.3.2.8) below) where: - 9.3.2.1 the estimated expenditure does not, or is not reasonably expected to, exceed £25,000 (this figure to be reviewed annually); or - 9.3.2.2 the estimated expenditure is expected to exceed £25,000 (this figure to be reviewed annually) but does not, or is not reasonably expected to exceed the applicable threshold for the purchase under the Public Procurement Regulations: or - 9.3.2.3 by virtue of Part 1 of the Public Contracts Regulations 2015 or Part 2, Chapter 2 of the Concessions Contracts Regulations, the contract does not require a tendering process; or - 9.3.2.4 the supply is proposed under special arrangements negotiated by the DoH in which event the said special arrangements must be complied with. - 9.3.2.5 the timescale genuinely precludes competitive tendering (and this complies with any applicable Public Procurement Regulations).
-Failure to plan the work properly is not a justification for single tender; or - 9.3.2.6 after considering the specification, specialist expertise is required and is available from only one source (and this complies with any applicable Public Procurement Regulations); or - 9.3.2.7 the task is essential to complete the project, AND arises as a consequence of a recently completed assignment and engaging different consultants for the new task would be inappropriate (and this complies with any applicable Public Procurement Regulations); or - 9.3.2.8 there is a clear benefit to be gained from maintaining continuity with an earlier project (and this complies with any applicable Public Procurement Regulations).
-However, in such cases the benefits of such continuity must outweigh any potential financial advantage to be gained by competitive tendering; or - 9.3.2.9 where provided for in the Capital Investment Manual. - 9.3.3 The limited application of the single tender rules should not be used to avoid competition or for administrative convenience or to award further work to a consultant originally appointed through a competitive procedure.
+- 9.3.1 The Trust shall ensure that competitive tenders are invited for the supply of goods, materials and manufactured articles and for the rendering of services including all forms of management consultancy services; for the design, construction and maintenance of building and engineering works (including construction and maintenance of grounds and gardens); and for disposals. - 9.3.2 Formal tendering procedures may be waived by Officers to whom powers have been delegated by the Chief Executive without reference to the Chief Executive (except in (9.3.2.5) to (9.3.2.8) below) where: - (a) the estimated expenditure does not, or is not reasonably expected to, exceed £25,000 (this figure to be reviewed annually) and does not fall within the scope of the PSR Regulations; or - (b) the estimated expenditure is expected to exceed £25,000 (this figure to be reviewed annually) but does not, or is not reasonably expected to exceed the applicable threshold for the purchase under the Procurement Act and does not fall within the scope of the PSR Regulations; or - (c) by virtue of Part 1 of the Procurement Act or Part 2 of the PSR Regulations, the contract does not require a competitive tendering process; or - (d) the timescale genuinely precludes competitive tendering (and this complies with any applicable provisions of the Procurement Act or PSR Regulations).
+Failure to plan the work properly is not a justification for single tender; or - (e) after considering the specification, specialist expertise is required and is available from only one source (and this complies with any applicable provisions of the Procurement Act or PSR Regulations); or - (f) the task is essential to complete the project, AND arises as a consequence of a recently completed assignment and engaging different consultants for the new task would be inappropriate (and this complies with any applicable provisions of the Procurement Act or PSR Regulations); or - (g) where provided for in the NHSE capital investment and property business guidance. - 9.3.3 The limited application of the single tender rules should not be used to avoid competition or for administrative convenience. - 9.3.4 Where it is decided that competitive tendering is not applicable and should be waived by virtue of 9.3.2 above the fact of the waiver and the reasons should be documented and reported by the Chief Executive to the Board of Directors in a formal meeting and the applicable provisions of the Procurement Act or PSR Regulations complied with. - 9.3.5 The Board of Directors shall review the Tendering Procedure not less than every two years.